mayasage/practical_software_engineering/Database Modelling.md

 ##### Identify & Define Concepts: For Relational

-This is a "Concept Template".
+This is a "Concept Template."

-- Who ?
+- Who?
-  - Who's important to business ?
+  - Who's important to business?
   - Employee, Patient, Player, Suspect

-- What ?
+- What?
-  - What's important to business ?
+  - What's important to business?
-  - What keeps business running ?
+  - What keeps business running?
   - Product or Service of business.
   - Product, Service, Raw Materials

-- When ?
+- When?
-  - When is the business in operation ?
+  - When is the business in operation?
   - Time, Month, Date

-- Where ?
+- Where?
-  - Where is business conducted ?
+  - Where is business conducted?
   - Mail Address, IP Address

-- Why ?
+- Why?
-  - Why is business in business ?
+  - Why is business in business?
   - Business Events
   - Order, Return, Complaint

-- How ?
+- How?
-  - How does the business keep track of Events ?
+  - How does the business keep track of Events?
   - Invoice, Purchase Order, Sale Order

 You need to get answers to all these Questions.